RocketMan/zookeeper/docs/Playlists.md

 Duplicate is identical to Insert, except that in the request body, you must also:
 * include an attribute `rebroadcast` with value `true`; and
-* include a relationship `origin` to specify the id of the playlist you wish to duplicate.
+* include a relationship `origin` to specify the playlist you wish to duplicate.

 The date and time of rebroadcast must be specified in attributes `date` and `time`, respectively.
 All other attributes are optional.

+The name of the duplicated playlist follows the same convention as playlists duplicated in the user interface.
+If desired, an alternate name can be specified via the `name` attribute.

 Example: